orkes-io/docs/blog/2022-05-16-conductor-etl-example.md

 The input parameters give us the start number (the ```star_offset``` input parameter - which in this example is 3800), and the total number of stars (```stargazers```).

 The loop condition will continue as long as there are stargazers to grab.
-For example, on May 16, 2022, there are 4319 stars.
+For example, on May 16, 2022, there are 4319 stars for Netflix Conductor.
 4319-3800 (the initial offset) is 519.
-GitHub allows for 100 items per response, so we need 5.19 calls to GitHub.
+As each GitHub response contains a max of 100 items, so we'll need 5.19 calls to GitHub.
 The Math.ceil rounds this up to 6 for us.

 With this loop mechanism in place, there are three tasks run in each loop:

-1. **pagination_calc_ref**:  The GitHub pagination in our example should start at page 39 (3800/100) +1 (there is a off-by-one issue where where page 1 consists of entries 1-99).
-We can use the DO/WHILE iterator as the value to increment the page value, so this INLINE task just uses JavaScript to create the gitHub page counter: parseInt(offset/100) + iterator.
+1. **pagination_calc_ref**:  The GitHub stars 3800 - 3899 will occur on page 39 of the GitHub results (there is a off-by-one issue where where page 1 consists of entries 1-99).
+However, the DO/WHILE iterator starts with the value of 1.
+This INLINE task uses JavaScript to create the GitHub page counter: ```parseInt(offset/100) + iterator``` - loop 1 will start at page 39 in our example.

 2. **100_stargazers**: Using the workflow input data -  GitHub owner, repository & API key - along with the pagination calculated in the previous task, we can extract 100 entries from GitHub.